Promoting innovative partnerships between lawyers and community organizations

 Jackie Ebert ‘18 awarded DAG Fund Fellowship

-Jackie Ebert spent her fellowship at Legal Services of Greater Miami where she worked with the staff and guests at Lotus Village, a trauma-informed homeless shelter serving over 500 women and children each night in Miami-Dade County, to address guests’ legal barriers to housing stability, sustainability, and self-determination.
+Jackie Ebert spent her fellowship term at Legal Services of Greater Miami where she worked with the staff and guests at Lotus Village, a trauma-informed homeless shelter serving over 500 women and children each night in Miami-Dade County, to address guests’ legal barriers to housing stability, sustainability, and self-determination.

 Rebecca Donaldson ‘16 awarded DAG Fund Fellowship